levy23/Sit-on-chare/README.md

 # layout

-Projekt skończony wykonany podczas warsztatów coders lab.
-Jest to strona zawierająca m.in. rozwijane menu, slider czy walidację formularza.
+Project was created and completed during Coders Lab course.
+The website includes features like: drop down menu, slider or form validation.

-Layout posiada slider oparty na JavaScript.
+Layout's slider is designed using JavaScript.
-Projekt zawiera zwalidowany formularz.

-#wykorzystane technologie:
+# Used technologies
-html, CSS, JavaScrip
+html, CSS, JavaScript